Health Savings Account (HSA)

 Health Savings Account Features

-For your convenience and accessibility, First National Bank provides a FREE MasterCard® Debit card.
-This card allows account holders to pay for medical goods and services wherever MasterCard is accepted.
-Funds are directly withdrawn from the account for prompt and easy payment.
-There is no charge for the first card.
-If an additional card is requested, there is a $3.00 one-time fee.
+For your convenience and accessibility, First National Bank offers a MasterCard® Debit card to HSA account holders to pay for medical goods and services wherever MasterCard® is accepted.
+Funds are directly withdrawn from your HSA account for prompt and easy payment.

-For your convenience, HSA provides several methods to make contributions to your HSA account.
-HSA has no fees associated with any of our contribution methods.
+For your convenience, there are several methods to make contributions to your HSA account.
+There are no fees associated with any of our contribution methods.

 - Direct Deposit – This option allows account holders to select the amount, the day of the withdrawal and the account they wish to withdraw from.
 This option may be set up at anytime

-- HSA Contribution Deposit Slips – Contribution Deposit Slips are in every “Welcome Kit”.
-Use these deposit when mailing in a check for deposit or when making a deposit in person to your HSA account.
-HSA Deposit Slips are free and can be reordered at anytime at no extra charge.
+- HSA Contribution Deposit Slips – Use a deposit slip when mailing in a check for deposit or when making a deposit in person to your HSA account.

 - Employer Contribution Worksheet – If an employer wishes to make contributions by mailing a check, they will be supplied with an Employer Contribution Worksheet.
 The worksheet will list all the employees participating in the plan and their contribution amount.
 The amounts will be totaled and one check will be mailed along with the worksheet.